Bishops in Calvinism: Terminology

 Most Reformed bodies teach that all ministers are presbyters and that oversight belongs to assemblies of elders rather than to individual bishops.
 Moderators, presidents, or stated clerks chair meetings but do not possess diocesan or monarchical authority.
-This stance distinguishes Reformed polity from the episcopal systems of Anglicanism, Roman Catholicism and Eastern Orthodoxy.
+This stance distinguishes Reformed or presbyterian polity from the episcopal systems of Anglicanism, Roman Catholicism and Eastern Orthodoxy.

 Today, where the title bishop occurs in Calvinist settings it is typically: